howonlee/mertonon/essays/gantt.md

 - Example: RBAC.
 - What's a cost object in this situation?
 They're the individual tasks.
 - What's an entry in this situation?
 The recordings of peeps actually expending effort on the tasks.
 Relative effort, more than hours - Mertonon will normalize.
 - Weights?
 These are the dependencies peeps determine in the tasks, so this is the alternative to the Gantt DAG ordering.
+Importantly, they're also fully intended to be political indications of resource allocation.
 - The difference is in the greater political mutability of Mertonon instances.
+- Mertonon will also tell you where to move towards the allocations.
+The original purported purpose of Gantt charts is to do this indirectly - to allocate the resources from the estimate.
+Instead of giving the estimate and allocating from there, Mertonon suggests the allocations directly.
 - When the weights mutate as they will because Mertonon will suggest new weights, these will indicate the structures of power and of dependency actually within the group of peeps doing the task
 - This is what is meant by Mertonon giving political observance given to the voice of participants in the work